adrian-chang-alcover/epom_rails/README.md

     $ gem install epom_rails

+There's a handy generator that generates the default configuration file into config/initializers directory.
+Run the following generator command, then edit the generated file.
+`$ rails g epom:config`

 ## Usage

 The following example shows how to use the acts_as_advertiser method specifing your local attributes with the equivalent attributes in Epom.
 For example, your epom_id attribute is equivalent with id attribute in Epom.